syncfusion-content/uwp-docs/uwp/Menu/Expand-Modes.md

 ---
 layout: post
-title: Expand Modes
+title: Expand Modes in UWP Menu control | Syncfusion
-description: Expand Modes in Syncfusion SfMenu control for UWP
+description: Learn here all about Expand Modes support in Syncfusion UWP Menu (SfMenu) control and more.
 platform: UWP
 control: SfMenu
 documentation: ug
 ---

-# Expand Modes
+# Expand Modes in UWP Menu (SfMenu)

 Expand Modes in `SfMenu` is used to open the submenu of each `SfMenuItem`, which is added in `SfMenu` by doing click to open the submenu or by doing mouse hover to open the submenu. `SfMenu` supports two kinds of Expand Modes, namely `ExpandOnClick` and `ExpandOnMouseOver` Expand Modes which can be obtained by using the `ExpandMode` property.
 By default submenu items opened by mouse over on `SfMenuItem`.